cypher256/java-extension-pack/README.md

 <br>

 # Supported Platforms
-The JDK to be downloaded depends on the OS and architecture.
+The JDK downloaded depends on the OS and architecture.
 - Windows x64
 - macos x64, aarch64
 - Linux x64